An exact multiple-time-step variational formulation for the committor and the transition rate: Results

 \subsection{Transition rate}

-In Tables~\ref{table:aib9_rate}, \ref{table:trpcage_rate}, and~\ref{table:villin_rate}, we examine the transition rates predicted by the VCN and EVCN loss functions with various lag times.
+In Figs.~\ref{fig:aib9_rate}--\ref{fig:villin_rate}, we examine the transition rates predicted by the VCN and EVCN loss functions with various lag times.
 The loss function and lag time can affect the transition rates through both training the neural network for the committor and application of the rate formula given the trained committor.
 To distinguish these effects, we evaluate the rates using loss functions and lag times (columns) that are independent of those used to obtain the committors (rows).
-Unsurprisingly, more accurate committors yield more accurate transition rates.
+Unsurprisingly, more accurate committors yield more accurate transition rates (the large errors in the committors for VCN at long lag times discussed in the previous section appear as horizontal stripes of darker colors in Figs.~\ref{fig:aib9_rate}--\ref{fig:villin_rate}).
 Still, even for a given committor (row), the loss function and lag time used to predict the rate (column) noticeably affect the result.
-As in the previous section, rates are overestimated at short lag times and approach their correct values as lag times increase.
-At long lag times, the VCN loss predicts rates that go to zero (approximately proportional to $1/\tau$, as can be seen by substituting a constant committor value for $x\in D$, consistent with the flattening observed above), whereas the EVCN loss predicts rates that plateau near the true value.
+As in the previous section, rates are overestimated at short lag times (red in Figs.~\ref{fig:aib9_rate}--\ref{fig:villin_rate}) and approach their correct values as lag times increase (pale colors).
+At long lag times, the VCN loss predicts rates that go to zero (approximately proportional to $1/\tau$, as can be seen by substituting a constant committor value for $x\in D$, consistent with the flattening observed above; blue in Figs.~\ref{fig:aib9_rate}--\ref{fig:villin_rate}), whereas the EVCN loss predicts rates that plateau near the true value (pale colors).
 The choice of input features has a larger impact at shorter lag times.
-Less expressive input features---such as the CVs for AIB\textsubscript{9} and the RMSDs for Trp-cage and villin---tend to produce larger overestimates of the transition rate.
+Less expressive input features---such as the CVs for AIB\textsubscript{9} and the RMSDs for Trp-cage and villin---tend to produce larger overestimates of the transition rate (darker red).

-We examine the estimator in \eqref{eq:approx_rate} in Tables~\ref{table:aib9_rate_ex}, \ref{table:trpcage_rate_ex}, and~\ref{table:villin_rate_ex}.
-We observe that using \eqref{eq:approx_rate} with EVCN consistently yields more accurate rate estimates than \eqref{eq:evcn_loss} by itself.
-Rates predicted using the VCN loss \eqref{eq:vcn_loss} or its counterpart with \eqref{eq:approx_rate} are not variational and tend to underestimate the rate at all but the shortest lag times.
+We examine the estimator in \eqref{eq:approx_rate} in the right six columns of Figs.~\ref{fig:aib9_rate}--\ref{fig:villin_rate}.
+We observe that using \eqref{eq:approx_rate} with EVCN consistently yields more accurate rate estimates (paler colors) than \eqref{eq:evcn_loss} by itself.
+Rates predicted using the VCN loss \eqref{eq:vcn_loss} or its counterpart with \eqref{eq:approx_rate} are not variational and tend to underestimate the rate (blue in Figs.~\ref{fig:aib9_rate}--\ref{fig:villin_rate}) at intermediate and long lag times.
 For both VCN and EVCN, the choice of the longer of the two lag times in \eqref{eq:approx_rate} appears to matter more than the choice of the shorter of the two lag times.